MikoKozlowski/Portfolio/README.md

 I'm passionate about leveraging my research background and Python expertise to pursue a career in data science within the industry.

 This repository showcases my Python scripts, demonstrating my ability to:
-1) Clean and manipulate data from various sources (e.g., genomic databases, sequencing experiments)
+1) Manipulate data from various sources (e.g., genomic databases, sequencing experiments)
 2) Perform data analysis using libraries like pandas, NumPy, and scikit-learn
 3) Visualize data using matplotlib or seaborn